 We don’t ask long questions about the works of our interviewees, nor do we posit any theories about their poetics.
-Instead, we want to hear the ideas our interviewees have on poetry, which is no more, no less than the life we all lead.
+Instead, we present our own Proust questionnaire, in order to hear the ideas our interviewees have on poetry, which is no more, no less than the life we all lead.
 We choose questions which are, for the most time, brief and almost trivial.

 We asked Pedro Tamen if he would let us interview him, and promptly received a “yes”.
 With it came two options: conduct the interview in writing or have it done by someone close to him.
 The interview took place at his place, and in little more than 23 minutes we got to know a great deal about Pedro Tamen’s views on poetry and how to overcome the pain of talking about oneself.
 This interview was conducted by our collaborator, Sebastião Belfort Cerqueira.

 We met Paulo da Costa Domingos at Galeria Monumental.
 The author, editor and second-hand bookseller brought a first edition of a book by Herberto Helder he’d just bought and which set the tone for some of the questions about chance encounters with books stuffed with cookie crumbs, unpublished works by Gomes Leal and king Dom Ferdinand II’s drawings.
 We spend the next hour and a half talking about poems, blunders of literary criticism, the patient work of the reader, “nearly as persistent as that of the writer,” undervalued poets and about authors, such as Cesário Verde, who are not realists.